NickRusso-os/DFA-Implementation/README.md

 # Email Format Checker (DFA Implementation)
-A DFA that validates an email address according to NJIT's email format.

-## Overview
-This program, written by Nicholas Russo, is a Deterministic Finite Automaton (DFA) that checks if the provided string conforms to NJIT's email format.
+A Deterministic Finite Automaton (DFA) that checks if the provided string conforms to NJIT's email format.

 ## Functionality